-Upon receiving the requisite funding, the Leidos Defense and Intelligence Group will have a career opening for a TS/SCI with poly cleared Information Systems Security Engineer (ISSE) III on our Leidos led prime contract in Columbia, MD.
+Upon receiving the requisite funding, the Leidos Intelligence Group will have a career opening for a TS/SCI with poly cleared Information Systems Security Engineer (ISSE) III on our Leidos led prime contract in Columbia, MD.

 This program is a Leidos sole sourced prime contract responsible for providing Information Assurance (IA) Architecture Analysis and Security Engineering Support for the implementation and fielding of the National Leadership Command Capability in support of Nuclear Command, Control, and Communications (NC3), Continuity of Government (COG), and Senior Leader communications.

 Pending funding, the ISSE III will perform in a consultant like role providing technical knowledge, expertise and advice to our customer.
 They shall perform, or review, technical security assessments of computing environments to identify points of vulnerability, non-compliance with established IA standards and regulations and recommended mitigation strategies.

 Primary responsibilities include but are not limited to the following: